KermityOwen/SoftDev/readme.md

 ---

+### How to use:
+Very simple, all you need to do is to run the JAR with this following command while in the "compiled" directory:
+`java -cp cards.jar CardGame`.

+If it does not, then please contact me at: cwol201@exeter.ac.uk

+---

 ### File-paths Clarifications:
-- The player output logs will always be written to "logs".
+- The player output logs will always be written to the "logs" folder where the program is ran.
-- When the program asks for a pack, make sure your pack.txt is stored in the directory you are running from.
+- When the program asks for a pack, make sure your "pack.txt" is stored in the packs folder.
 - To change either of these, modify the Utilities class.
 In doing so, also make sure to change the JUnit tests.

 ---

-### How to use:
+### Extras:
-Very simple, all you need to do is to run the JAR executable and it should work.
-If it does not please make sure your pack is in the correct path.
-If it still does not work, then please contact me at: cwol201@exeter.ac.uk
+To recompile into cards.jar, as long as all the paths remain the same, you can just run the `easyCompile.sh` file in the compiled directory.
+Keep in mind this is only for Linux and Mac(Unix) users.

 ---